crate/cloud-howtos/docs/delete-cluster.rst

 You will be brought to the Cluster access tab.
 Here you can see your access information, security options and the allowlist information for the cluster in question.
 You can delete the cluster here as well.
-Simply click the **Delete cluster** at the top right.
+Simply click the **Delete cluster** button at the top right.
 It will ask for confirmation; provide it and the cluster will be deleted.

 .. _delete-cluster-az-portal: